 Gig racing is hard and not for the lazy.
 The traditional wooden vessels might look beautiful as the six oarsmen or oarswomen move to one beat out on the blue, blue bay near Hugh Town on St Mary’s.
 But it’s backbreaking effort and more than a little sweat goes into it.

 “It’s one of the hardest things you’ll ever do,” says Helen Pearce, one of the St Mary’s team.
 “By the end of the race you’ll feel like you could quite comfortably be doing anything else in the universe than what you just did.
 Your lungs burn.
 Your head is throbbing, every muscle aches and you’ve got blisters.”
 I ask why they do it.
 “Because we like it.
 It’s really good fun.”

-And I can see that it is.
+And I can see that.
 It isn’t just a sport.
 It’s a lifeline and passion on islands that can feel cut off and closed down in winter.

 “Gig rowing is one of the team sports people have had the opportunity to do at some point in their lives.
 It’s got a bit of heritage to the islands as well.
 People grow up in school doing it.
-Family do it,” explains the Cox Bec Campion.
-On the boats there is a sense of camaraderie and everyone pulling together.
+Families do it,” explains the Cox Bec Campion.
+On the boat there is a sense of camaraderie and everyone pulling together.